nisrinekane/barbie/README.md

 # Genetic Algorithm for Generating "Barbie" text

-This project uses a genetic algorithm to generate points that form a representation of the word "Barbie" in a 2D space.
+This repo uses a genetic algorithm which is a type of evolutionary computing technique to generate points that form a representation of the word "Barbie" in a 2D space.

+An evolutionary algorithm is a method inspired by biological evolution.
+The algorithm starts with a population of randomly generated "individuals".
+In the case of this current project, an individual is a set of points in a 2D space.
+The population evolves over time through a process of selection, crossover and mutation.

+The "fitness" of each individual (how close the representation of the word "Barbie" it forms) is measured using a scoring function.
+The individuals with the highest fitness have a higher chance of passing on their "genes" to the next generation.

+Over many generations, the population will evolve to produce better and better approximations of the word "Barbie".

 ## Project Structure

-This project is structured as follows:

 ```
-/barbie-genetic-algorithm
-    /src
+/barbie
+    /app
         /genetic_algorithm.py   # is main genetic algorithm.
         /scoring.py             # is scoring function.
         /visualization.py       # is visualization function.